mpartel/backup-scripts/README.markdown

 Security.
 If the production server is compromised, the attacker can (in theory) compromise previous backups.

 # Scripts #

+## setup.rb ##

+A setup wizard that generates some backup scripts into /backups/scripts and sets up a `backupreader` user.
+It probably only works on Debian-based systems.

 ## thin-backups.rb ##